 Primates, and particularly humans, give birth to helpless infants that we MUST protect at all costs.
 Our dogs and other pets depend upon us so heavily that they remind our primate brains of our own babies!

 That’s why we start to feel that same fierce protection toward them, the feeling of “I must keep this creature alive.”

 These feelings are biological and evolutionary in origin, and there is nothing we can do about them.

 This extreme pain you’re in, and the second-guessing your doing, is completely normal and natural when you look at it from this evolutionary mindset.
-Belle triggered these parental feelings, now she’s gone, and you are beating your head against a wall trying to figure out if it’s your fault — because your child is NOT supposed to die so young.
+Belle triggered these parental feelings, now she’s gone, and you are beating your head against a wall trying to figure out if it’s your fault … because your child is NOT supposed to die so young.

-Your job now is to be patient with yourself as your primate brain unwinds all of the events, traumas, and facts and goes over this territory again and again, for a while.
-Be relaxed and observant of your brain as it tries to make what’s wrong somehow right.
+Meanwhile, try to relax and observe this happening.
+Watch your brain as it tries to make what’s wrong, right.
 This is normal and natural. … for a while.
 After a bit, you MUST stop this cycle of wondering.

-You are off the hook.
-You are free and clear of blame.
-You were Belle’s best friend — and she knew it.
-We guarantee that she would NOT want you to feel this bad and beat yourself up.
+You are off the hook and free and clear of blame.
+You were Belle’s best friend, and she knew it, but I guarantee she would NOT want you to feel this bad and beat yourself up.

 Many, many blessings.